severityc/botghost-watermark-remover/README.md

 # botghost-watermark-remover
-This simple code will override the https://botghost.com online status and replace it with a streaming status via twitch.com
+This simple code will override the **👻MADE WITH BOTGHOST.COM👻** listening status and replace it with a twitch streaming status

 ---